nightscout/trio-docs/docs/configuration/settings/therapy/carb_ratios.md

 !!! tip "Highlights"

 	 - CR can be transferred from your pump
-	 - Adjust your CR by performing a test meal experiment or observing autotune.
+	 - Adjust your CR by performing a test meal experiment

 CR refers to the amount of carbohydrates one unit of insulin is able to neutralize.